1j01/textual-paint/README.md

 but you should check that `cat --show-all samples/2x2.ans` works on your system first.
 Also, note that it might not work with your Git GUI of choice; you may need to use the command line.

+### Troubleshooting

+> `Unable to import 'app' from module 'src.textual_paint.paint'`

+- Make sure to activate the virtual environment, if you're using one.
+- Make sure to run the program from the root directory of the repository.

+> `ModuleNotFoundError: No module named 'src'`

+- Make sure to run the program from the root directory of the repository.

+> `ImportError: attempted relative import with no known parent package`

+- `paint.py` can only be run as a module, not as a script.
+I just...
+I haven't had the heart to remove the shebang line.

 ### Linting

 ```bash